sudara/melatonin_blur/README.md

 <img src="https://github.com/sudara/sinemachine/assets/472/1e931984-6a55-4f63-8d95-a18c64e6c4f9" width="450"/>

-Tests aren't currently run on this repo, there's an issue open for it.
+Tests aren't currently run in CI, there's an issue open for it.

 ### How can I run the benchmarks on my machine

-For this first release, I put 0 effort into this.
 The benchmarks are there, but you'll have to feed them to an existing/another Catch2 project at the moment.
 There's an issue open for this.

 It could be fun to codesign and release the benchmark binaries...
 In general I sort of daydream about JUCE hiring me to release a benchmark plugin utility for JUCE that compares dsp and UI performance across different machines (and reports to the cloud so we can all benefit from results).